Force over Distance: Chapter 21

 //Easy,// Young projected. //They don’t understand.//

-“The question is should we do so.”
-Rush filed some of the edge off his tone.
+“The question is: should we do so.”
+Rush filed the edge off his tone.
 “With its shields up, we can’t scan for life signs.
-We won’t get an accurate read on life support, environmental conditions.”
+We won’t get an accurate read on life support.
+Environmental conditions.”

-Young rubbed his jaw with his still-splinted hand, and stared across the space that separated them from the other vessel.
-“We could always use additional supplies.
-A chance to look at their database.”
+Young rubbed his jaw and stared across the space separating them from the other vessel.
+“We could use more supplies.
+A look at their database?”

 “Undoubtedly,” Rush murmured.
 His eyes flicked into empty air.